vincentntang/vincentntang.com/content/posts/20240426-what-defines-relationship/index.md

 When the goals are externalized though, this becomes a form of competition.
 There is only one first place, and only one person can get it.
 This could be a job or promotion at a company.
 You have to protect your own interests first in these cases

+These are also your classmates you are not really close to, if you are in University too

 ### Skills + Values

 These are your 2nd degree friends.
 These are the friends you first make when you join a new hobby - they might not share the same goals as you, but you just get along with them